Return to On-site Working: staff guidance

 - If you have a letter from a GP or medical practitioner stating that you should not return for reasons related to COVID-19 (your health or that of someone who lives with you).

 - If you have symptoms of COVID-19.
-You must remain at home for 10 days or until you are fully recovered in accordance with NHS guidance.
-You will receive sick pay subject to entitlement but this will not be counted towards your sickness absence record.
+You should self-isolate immediately and book a PCR test.
+See the University’s Early Alert Service PCR testing page for further information.
+If you are too unwell to work, you will receive sick pay subject to entitlement but this will not be counted towards your sickness absence record.
+(See also below.)

-- If you are self-isolating because a member of your household has COVID-19 symptoms.
-You must remain at home for the full 14 day self-isolation period.
+- If you are self-isolating because you are a close contact of a confirmed COVID-19 case.
 You should work from home if this is possible and if you remain well.
 If you are well but are not able to work from home for operational reasons you will continue to be paid at the normal rate.

-- You might also be unable to return to work on site at all at the moment, or may only be able to do so for part of a day or a week if you have substantial caring responsibilities while schools, nurseries and other care facilities are closed, or are reopening on a phased basis.
+- You might also be unable to return to work on site at the moment, or may only be able to do so for part of a day or a week if you have substantial caring responsibilities for dependents arising as a result of coronavirus (or example, due to temporary closure of schools, nurseries or other care facilities and you are unable to make alternative arrangements).

-Staff who may find it difficult to return to on-site working
+Staff who may have concerns about a return to on-site working

-As well as those who are completely unable to return at present, some staff will experience difficulties in being able to return.
+As well as those who are unable to return at present, some staff may have concerns about a return to on-site working.
 You should speak to your line manager or equivalent if:

 - You have a long-term health condition or a disability which might impact on your ability to return to work in the short-term.
 We are aware that it may not be possible to access the same level of support from schemes such as Access to Work as previously and if this affects you, your manager should discuss any additional support needs you may have and attempt to find alternative ways to meet your needs.